Why Do Sales People Hate CRM? (6 Myths Debunked)

-Today, it doesn’t take just a phone call to win a customer; neither can you afford to spend hours chasing one busy prospect.
+Today, it doesn’t take just a phone call to win a customer; neither can you afford to spend hours chasing a prospect.
 The ways that you communicate have changed beyond phone calls and meetings.
 Today, you not only have emails and attachments, but also SMS and even social media posts that run the show.
 All these conversations can be stored in your CRM software, instead of your head.

 2. Entering data is a time stealer

 Sales is all about being fast.
 Yes, the maintenance of customer records may sound like a tedious task, a hindrance in fact.
 Instead of calling and selling – the things you like doing, you have to allocate some time to enter information about what you’ve done or plan to do into the system.